nodecg/nodecg/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

 **Before creating your pull request:**

 1. Ensure your code matches our existing style using our provided [EditorConfig](http://editorconfig.org/) options
 2. Ensure the existing tests pass, or are updated appropriately, with `npm test`
 3. For new features, you should add new tests

+Check which branch you should PR to.
+NodeCG is still in an unstable state, so we follow these [semver](http://semver.org/) guidelines:
+- Bug fixes and new features go to the next 'patch' branch (`0.current.x`)
+- Breaking changes go to the next 'minor' branch (`0.next.0`)

 ### License
 NodeCG is provided under the MIT license, which is available to read in the [LICENSE][] file.